Create Your First Agent

 Before testing, ensure that you have completed the Mendix Cloud GenAI configuration as described in the Build a Chatbot from Scratch Using the Blank GenAI App, particularly the Infrastructure Configuration section.

 Congratulations!
-Your single agent is now ready to use and enriched by powerful capabilities such as prompt management, function calling, and knowledge base retrieval.
+Your agent is now ready to use and enriched by powerful capabilities such as agent builder, function calling, and knowledge base retrieval.

 If an error occurs, check the Console in Studio Pro for detailed information to assist in resolving the issue.